sonocotta/esparagus-echo/firmware/esp32-walkie-talkie/README.md

 # NB

 This is a clone of the [esp32-walkie-talkie](https://github.com/atomic14/esp32-walkie-talkie) project by atomic14.

-What I did on top
+What I did on top:
 - Added ESP32-S3 configuration
 - Added Echo specific pinout
 - Added WS2812 LED implementation